DeepIntoStreams/Evaluation-of-Time-Series-Generative-Models/README.md

 - Predictive score [2]: train a sequence-to-sequence model to predict the latter part of a time series given the first part, using generated data, then evaluate on the true data.
 Smaller losses, meaning ability to predict, are better.

 ## Models
-We implement some well known models including:
+We implement some popular models for time series generation including:
 - Time-GAN [2]
 - Recurrent Conditional GAN (RCGAN) [3]
 - Time-VAE [4]